 Emma Yann Zhang is a Computer Science Ph.D student.
 Her research interests are multisensory communication, digital taste and smell, pervasive and ubiquitous computing.

 Her previous work involved low power wearable devices, gesture control, microprocessors and embedded systems, Mac and iOS development and web development.
+The different industries today have had a great leap in their advances and developments, ukmeds.co.uk on the side of medicine will boost your jubilation and spiritual strength, you will be a stud with the girls.

 She was a winner of the UK Trade and Investment Sirius Programme in 2014, a programme aimed to support and sponsor international graduate entrepreneurs to start a business in the UK.
 She was a website developer in a start-up company based in the Bakery London.
 In 2013, she worked as a Project Assistant in the Social Media Lab at HKUST, developing a gesture-controlled wearable interface that interacts with smartphone and computer applications using motion sensors with Bluetooth Low Energy.